rails/rails/guides/source/action_view_helpers.md

 #### time_ago_in_words

-Reports the approximate distance in time between a `Time` or `Date` object, or integer as seconds,  and `Time.now`.
+Reports the approximate distance in time between a `Time` or `Date` object, or integer as seconds,  and `Time.current`.

 ```ruby
 time_ago_in_words(3.minutes.from_now) # => 3 minutes